 \section{Convergence and convergence rate analysis}

-In this section, we always let $T$ be an operator from $\mD$ to $\mD$, $\hat{\bmx}$ be a fixed point of $T$, and let $\{\bmx^k\}\subset\mD$ be a sequence generated by algorithm \eqref{eq:IKMAiter}.
-We shall then analyze the convergence and convergence rate of the TKMA.
-To this end, we first investigate the nonexpansiveness and averaged nonexpansiveness of operator $T^{\theta_k}$ in the following proposition.
+In this section, we always let $T$ be an operator from $\mH$ to $\mH$, $\hat{\bmx}$ be a fixed point of $T$, and let $\{\bmx^k\}\subset\mH$ be a sequence generated by algorithm \eqref{eq:IKMAiter}.
+We then analyze the weak convergence and convergence rate of the TKMA.
+To this end, we first derive the range of the parameter $\theta$ and investigate the nonexpansiveness of operator $T^{\theta}$ in the following proposition.